top of page

 WHAT IS YOUR REFUND POLICY FOR SICKNESS/MISSED DAYS?

-I can coordinate "makeups" for missed days due to an unexpected family emergency and/or serious extended illness.
-You can recover these days by joining us for an alternate weekly session, assuming that space is still available.
-No refunds for missed days due to last minute trips and travel, playdates, special invitations, etc. Full sessions, and/or prepaid extended day fees are not refundable due to similar schedule changes.
+We can coordinate "makeups" for missed days due to an unexpected family emergency, and serious extended illness.
+You may recover those days by joining us for an alternate weekly session, assuming that space is still available for that specific summer.
+No refunds for missed days due to last minute day trips, extended travel, playdates, special invitations, etc. Full sessions, and/or prepaid extended day fees are not refundable due to similar schedule changes.

 WHAT IS YOUR GENERAL POLICY FOR AIR QUALITY AND SMOKE?